Pak naval chief, Jordanian military officials discuss defence cooperation

 ISLAMABAD: Chief of the Naval Staff Admiral Muhammad Amjad Khan Niazi, who is on visit to Jordan, called on Chairman Joint Chiefs of Staff (CJCS) Jordanian Armed Forces Major General Yousef Ahmed Al-Hnaity, Director Air Operations Brigadier General Mohammad Kh Aljaloudi and Commander Royal Jordanian Naval Force (RJNF) Colonel Hisham Khaleel Al Jarrah.

-The naval chief was briefed on capabilities of RJNF.
+During meeting with Commander RJNF, the Naval Chief was briefed on capabilities of RJNF.
 The dignitaries dwelled on close bilateral naval association in diverse realms between the two countries.
-Earlier, the CJCS held meetings with Jordanian Armed Forces Major General Yousef Ahmed Al-Hnaity and Director of Air Operations Brigadier General Muhammad Kh Aljaloudi.
+Earlier, the CJCS held meetings with Jordanian Armed Forces Major General Yousef Ahmed Al-Hnaity and Director of Air Operations Brigadier General Muhammad Kh Aljaloudi and dilated upon matters of mutual interest and naval collaboration.

-Commanders of Royal Jordanian Armed Forces lauded Pak Navy’s efforts for peace and security and acknowledged strong defence foundations and brotherly relations between Pakistan and Jordan.
+The Admiral highlighted Pakistan Navy’s efforts against terrorism; Counter Piracy Operations and PN initiative of Regional Maritime Security Patrol (RMSP).
+Commanders of Royal Jordanian Armed Forces lauded Pakistan Navy’s efforts for peace and security and acknowledged strong defence foundations and brotherly relations between Pakistan and Jordan.
 Later, Naval Chief visited King Abdullah Special Operations Training Center (KASOTC) and witnessed a counter-terrorism demonstration by Jordanian Special Forces squad.